Subsubme/FMessage/README.md

-Greetings!
-FMessage is a CLI messaging tool that doesnt require a server. just type "?" for the help page!
+FMessage is an IRC project to cure my boredom or to maintain my programming knowledge.

-Now for the purpose of this tool, it doesnt have any!
+The encryption is done on the client side and the server just passes the ciphered text to the targetted client.